 There are several common causes for ingrown toenails including:

-- Structure – This is an inherited feature like a curve in the nail that causes it to grown into the flesh of the toe.
+- Structure – This is an inherited feature, like a curve in the nail that causes it to grow into the flesh of the toe.

 - Physical trauma – Dropping something heavy onto your foot increases your risk of developing an ingrown toenail.